anthony-linaro/shrinkwrap/documentation/userguide/config.rst

 =========== =========== ===========
 key         type        description
 =========== =========== ===========
-friendly    string      Label to display against the terminal when muxing to stdout. port_regex  string      Regex to use to find the TCP port of the terminal when parsing the FVP stdout.
+friendly    string      Label to display against the terminal when muxing to stdout.
+An empty string disables the prefix for the output. port_regex  string      Regex to use to find the TCP port of the terminal when parsing the FVP stdout.
 Must have single capture group. type        enum-string Terminal type.
 See below for options.
 =========== =========== ===========